Ginsenoside: Biosynthesis

 The biosynthetic pathway of ginsenosides start in a way common to most steroids, from squalene to 2,3-oxidosqualene via the action of squalene epoxidase, at which point dammaranes can be synthesized through dammarenediol synthase and oleananes through beta-amyrin synthase.
 As of 2021, the full conversion pathway to protopanaxadiol, protopanaxatriol, and oleanolic acid are known with each step having been assigned at least one gene.
 Ootillol synthesis remains unclear: 2,3-oxidosqualene is believed to first be converted into 2,3,22,23-dioxidosqualene.
 An unknown oxidosqualene cyclase produces 3-epicabraleadiol, which is the immediate precursor to ootillol.

 In the proposed pathway, squalene is synthesized from the assembly of two farnesyl diphosphate (FPP) molecules.
 Each molecule of FPP is in turn the product of two molecules of dimethylallyl diphosphate and two molecules of isopentenyl diphosphate (IPP).
 IPP is produced by the mevalonic pathway in the cytosol of a ginseng plant cell and by the methylerythritol phosphate pathway in the plant's plastid.

 Many UGT enzymes found in the genome of various Panax species are known to be responsible for attaching sugars onto the sterol skeleton, producing ginsenosides.
 A handful of reactions still don't have an identified UGT.
 Enzymes responsible for attaching other side chains such as acidic groups and acyls are not yet identified.

+Function for the plant

 Ginsenosides likely serve as mechanisms for plant defense.
 Exposing in vitro cultures of ginseng cells to the plant defense signal methyl jasmonate causes increased production of ginsenosides.
+Exposing adventitious roots to fungal suspension homogenate of the ginseng blight Alternaria panax increases ginsenoside production.

 Ginsenosides have been found to have both antimicrobial and antifungal properties.
 Ginsenoside molecules are naturally bitter-tasting and discourage insects and other animals from consuming the plant.
 It's also been proposed that ginsenosides may interfere with insect growth by mimicking ecdysteroids, though in Drosophilia fruit flies this mimicking activity actually increases fertility.